 Our final destination for the day was Glasgow, Kentucky but not before grabbing dinner at local favorite, El Mazatlan.
 Although the food was pretty tasty, my husband and I were blown away by the large (and strong) 16 oz. margaritas for just $4!
 A well-needed reward for our first day on the road.

 Have more time?
 Explore Mammoth Cave National Park, the largest cave system in the world.
 Mammoth Cave is just a few miles from Glasgow and there are tours that will give you a chance to experience the park on a limited amount of time.

-Where to Stay
+Where to Stay in Glasgow

 We had a comfortable night’s stay at the Holiday Inn Express Hotel & Suites Glasgow.
 Gotta love the free hot breakfast in the morning!

-Chicago to Florida Drive Day 2: Stop to Enjoy Chattanooga, Tennessee
+Chicago to Florida Drive Day 2: Stop to Enjoy Chattanooga, TN

 We had no idea how family-friendly Chattanooga was!
 This walkable city so many things to do and places to eat.
 In fact, visiting Scenic City may have been one of our favorite stops during our entire road trip!
 Do yourself a favor and plan to spend a few days in Chattanooga

 Spending the day at Lookout Mountain is well worth your time.
 Head underground for a fun cave experience to see Ruby Falls, one of the tallest underground waterfalls.
 Take a ride up the Lookout Mountain Incline Railway’s steep one-mile trek up the mountain.

 Love animals?
 Learn about the river and ocean animals at the Tennessee Aquarium.
 If time allows, I highly recommend scheduling a backstage tour for either the river or ocean building.
 Go behind the scenes of the penguin habitat, watch stingrays and sharks being fed, then try your hand at feeding fish and possibly a turtle.

 Learn about the city of Chattanooga on land and sea aboard a Chattanooga Duck, an amphibious vehicle.
 Take a stroll down Walnut Street Pedestrian Bridge, the world’s longest pedestrian bridge which links the downtown area to the eclectic North Shore.

 You will NOT go hungry in Chattanooga.
 Fried chicken is king at Champy’s Fried Chicken, along with fried catfish and fried pickles.
 Don’t miss out on their homemade sweet tea.